ydb-platform/ydb/ydb/docs/en/core/concepts/optimizer.md

 ## Rule-based Optimizer

 A significant part of the optimizations in YDB is applicable to almost any query plan, which eliminates the need to analyze alternative plans and their costs.
 The rule-based optimizer consists of a set of heuristic rules that are applied whenever possible.
 For example, it is useful to filter out data as early as possible in the execution plan for any query.
-Each optimizer rule comprises of a condition that triggers the rule and rewriting logic that is executed when the plan is applied.
+Each optimizer rule comprises a condition that triggers the rule and rewriting logic that is executed when the plan is applied.
 Rules are applied iteratively as long as any rule conditions match.

 ## Cost-Based Query Optimizer